-The curriculum consists of First-Year Composition, university General Studies (see pages 84-108), and technical courses.
+The curriculum consists of First-Year Composition, university General Studies, and technical courses.
 Note that all three General Studies awareness areas are required.
 Consult your advisor for an approved list of courses.
-The technical part of the curriculum includes a required Information and Management core, program option course work, and technical electives selected with approval of an advisor.
-Information and Management Technology students are required to complete a minimum of 128 semester hours with a 2.00 cumulative GPA, including a minimum of 50 semester hours of upper-division courses to graduate.
+The technical part of the curriculum includes a required Information and Management core, program concentration course work, and technical electives selected with approval of an advisor.

+Information and Management Technology students are required to complete a minimum of 128 semester hours with